 If a school district permits the use of corporal punishment as a method of student discipline, the person having lawful control of a student must provide a signed, written statement each school year to prohibit corporal punishment for that student.
 Tex.
 Educ.
 Code § 37.0011(c).
-It is CPS policy to prohibit the use of corporal punishment for all children in foster care and caregivers are directed to "opt out" of school policy on corporal punishment in writing on an annual basis.31
+It is DFPS' policy to prohibit the use of corporal punishment for all children in foster care and caregivers are directed to "opt out" of school policy on corporal punishment in writing on an annual basis.

-In 2015, the Tex.
-Educ.
-Code Chapter 37 was amended to require the designation of a person to serve as the campus behavior coordinator.
+Schools are required to designate a campus administrator to serve as a campus behavior coordinator.
 Tex.
 Educ.
 Code § 37.0012.
-In addition to other duties, the campus behavior coordinator shall promptly notify the student's parent or guardian if the student is placed into in-school or out-of-school suspension, placed in a disciplinary alternative education program, expelled, or placed in a juvenile justice alternative education program or is taken into custody by a law enforcement officer.
+In addition to other duties, the campus behavior coordinator must promptly notify the student's parent or guardian if the student is placed into in-school or out-of-school suspension, placed in a disciplinary alternative education program, expelled, or placed in a juvenile justice alternative education program or is taken into custody by a law enforcement officer.
 Tex.
 Educ.
 Code § 37.0012(d).
 A campus behavior coordinator must: